gdsports/NSGadget_Teensy/README.md

 ### Combine two arcade fight stick kits into one NS gamepad

 Each fight stick kit has 9 buttons and 1 joystick (8 way switch).
-Find them searching ebay or Amazon for "arcade buttons stick kit".
+Find them by searching ebay or Amazon for "arcade buttons stick kit".
 The USB encoder board identifies itself as a Dragon Rise joystick.
-The boards are identical so the convention is the first Dragon Rise board the sketch finds is assumed to be the left side of the controller.
-The next board is the right side.
+The boards are identical so the convention is the first Dragon Rise board the sketch finds is assumed to be the right side of the controller.
+The next board is the left side.
 Using blue buttons for the left side and red buttons for the right continues the blue/red joy-con theme.